CuFFaz/Trend-Forecasting-using-FSM/README.md

 Primarily this project has 3 parts:
 1. Data Extraction and Preprocessing
-2. Training Data for states
+2. Train Data
-3. Get dataframe of current & forecasted Trends
+3. Feed Everything to model

 #### Google Search based Data